Meet the Saudi Arabian Black Metal Band Breaking Saudi Law By Being a Black Metal Band

 Black metal bands have never been keen on religion.
 Only, in parts of the world where religion can actually be oppressive, bands inspired by Bathory and Mayhem and Burzum are few and far between.

-That’s presumably because it’s a lot easier to be in an anti-Christian metal band in the UK, say, than in an anti-Islamic metal band in Saudi Arabia.
-In England, your obstacles extend to overhearing your mum tell a friend you’re just “going through a phase”; in Saudi Arabia, they include social ostracism and the possibility of imprisonment or death.
+That’s presumably because it’s a lot easier to be in an anti-Christian metal band in Scandinavia, say, than in an anti-Islamic metal band in Saudi Arabia.
+In Sweden, your obstacles extend to overhearing your mum tell a friend you’re just “going through a phase”; in Saudi Arabia, they include social ostracism and the possibility of imprisonment or death.

 Videos by VICE